 The Parkway itself, especially Linn Cove Viaduct, is an American engineering marvel.
 The parkway winds it’s way along the mountain ridges, through mountain valleys (often called Gaps along the Parkway) and over and around many of the tallest peaks in the Blue Ridge Mountains.

-Engineers also designed the Parkway to have minimal impact the mountains, and to be barely visible from lower elevations.
+Engineers also designed the Parkway to have a minimal impact the mountains and to be barely visible from lower elevations.
 Tunnels were often used to avoid damaging mountains and causing large “scars”.
 North Carolina contains 25 tunnels and there is 1 in Virginia.

 There are numerous access points, but no direct interchanges to interstate highways on the Parkway.
 Engineers developed small side roads that serve as access points to various NC highways.
 The Parkway has numerous access points along many large and smaller roads in Virginia and North Carolina.
 Some of these would probably be considered by most to be trails and not roads.

-There are many different “major entrances” where the Parkway crosses larger roads at larger towns and cities.
-There entrances are generally where the majority of people enter.
+There are many different “major entrances” where the Parkway crosses larger roads in larger towns and cities.
+Their entrances are generally where the majority of people enter.
 These are:

 From Roanoke, VA, take Interstate 581/220 to Milepost 121 on the Parkway.
 The Parkway is about 5 miles from Roanoke.